 Adoptive parents who have the most success tend to be seeking an open adoption, including post-placement contact and visits.
 They also tend to be open to a variety of ethnicities, and to prenatal exposure to drugs and alcohol.

 Successful adoptive parents also tend to network widely among family, friends, and acquaintances; advertise for potential birth mothers; and carefully construct and revise their family profiles.
-We can assist and advise you on all of these activities.

 Yes!
 We have found that advertising and networking is one of the most important things adoptive parents can do to increase the speed and likelihood of being chosen by a birth mother.
 While paying for print or web advertising does not guarantee a match, many of our clients have found that it has resulted in successful and faster connections with birth mothers.
 We also encourage all of our clients to use their personal networks of family, friends, and coworkers to spread the word that they are looking to adopt.